softnami/Softmax-Regression/README.md

 *  To generate the documentation install 'yuidocjs' globally then run 'yuidoc .' command in the main directory of this project.

 ## Theory and Background:
-* Find more about how softmax regression works and the theory behined it.
+* Find more about how softmax regression works and the theory behind it.
 Visit [https://www.kdnuggets.com/](https://www.kdnuggets.com/2016/07/softmax-regression-related-logistic-regression.html).

 ## 💡 Practice Daily Coding